d3vzer0/reternal-quickstart/README.md

 #### Note: Still under development, only use for testing and do not expose interfaces! #####

-RE:TERNAL is a centralised purple team simulation platform.
-Reternal uses agents installed on a simulation network to execute various known red-teaming techniques in order to test blue-teaming capabilities.
+RE:TERNAL is a centralised purple team orchestration service to manage third-party C2 frameworks.
+Agents are installed on endpoints to  to execute various known red-teaming techniques in order to test blue-teaming capabilities.
 The simulations are mapped to the MITRE ATT&CK framework.
 This repo contains the compose file in order to set up the reternal platform via docker.
-An additional import script is available to create your first user and import Mitre and Metta databases.

 ## Reternal components
 | Component        | Description | Code           | Build  |